gupta-tanya/TO-DO-LIST/README.md

 # TO-DO-LIST
-Created TO-DO LIST by htm,css, and javascript
+Created TO-DO LIST by html,css, and javascript